huggla/postgres-backup/README.md

 VAR_cron_monthly="0 17 1 * *"

 ## Capabilities
-Can drop all but CHOWN, FOWNER, SETGID and SETUID.
+Can drop all but SETPCAP, SETGID and SETUID.